bpaige/IFT220-Lab1/README.md

 # IFT220-Lab1

-This is Ben again.
+Hello again.
-Trying more edits.
-I have two dogs and two children.
+I have been married three years.